menu

 Demographics

-The population of Cookson is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.18% of adults in Cookson have a bachelor's degree or even advanced degree.
+The citizens of Cookson are very well educated compared to the average community in the nation: 38.18% of adults in Cookson have a bachelor's degree or even advanced degree.

 The per capita income in Cookson in 2022 was $31,551, which is wealthy relative to Oklahoma, and middle income relative to the rest of the US.
 This equates to an annual income of $126,204 for a family of four.
 However, Cookson contains both very wealthy and poor people as well.